Digital collaboration

 Agile marketing best practices

-By focusing on clear, organized strategies and a data-driven approach, teams can stay flexible and responsive while driving impactful results.
-In this section, we’ll cover key Agile marketing practices that will help you build a solid framework, from setting up a clear marketing backlog to aligning your campaigns with broader business goals.
+By focusing on organized strategies and a data-driven approach, teams can stay flexible and responsive while driving impactful results.
+Here are some best practices that’ll help you build a solid framework, from setting up a clear marketing backlog to aligning your campaigns with broader business goals

 Start with a clear marketing backlog